Gapotchenko.FX.Runtime.CompilerServices.Intrinsics 2024.1.3

 Product Compatible and additional computed target framework versions.

-.NET Core netcoreapp2.0 is compatible. netcoreapp2.1 is compatible. netcoreapp2.2 was computed. netcoreapp3.0 is compatible. netcoreapp3.1 was computed.
+.NET Core netcoreapp2.0 was computed. netcoreapp2.1 is compatible. netcoreapp2.2 was computed. netcoreapp3.0 is compatible. netcoreapp3.1 was computed.

 .NET Standard netstandard2.0 is compatible. netstandard2.1 is compatible.